dmatscheko/metacompiler/README.md

   User generated local variables.
 They can be arbitrary objects.
 Those objects are concatenated to arrays of objects when being propagated upwards.
   * __up.str\*__
   User generated local variables.
 All variables that start with `str` must be strings.
 Those objects are concatenated as strings when being propagated upwards. up.in is an example of such string concatenation.
+  * __up.arr\*__
+  User generated local variables.
+Those can be arrays of arbitrary objects.
+They are appended when being propagated upwards.
+If an object is not an array, it will be put into one.
 * __ltr__ (for left to right)
   All global variables (Global JS variables can be used too).
 All `ltr.*` variables can be changed by the user.
 This includes `ltr.in`.
   * __ltr.in__